 Chair Savage gave an overview of how the cases would be conducted.
 He stated that tonight the Board will hear three variance requests and one special exception.
-He stated that the Dutch Brothers Coffee Case is for a special exception and a variance request.
-At the request of counsel for Dutch Brothers, the Board decided to hear the variance request first.
+He stated that the Dutch Brothers Coffee Case is for a special exception and a variance request, and the Board has decided to hear the variance request first.
 He further stated that all cases being heard tonight must meet all criteria of the Ordinance.